 situations of abuse or neglect).
+Adult Protective Services Number is 855-444-3911.

 2.7 Disaster Response

 Each service program must have established, written emergency protocols or both responding to a disaster and undertaking appropriate activities to assist victims to recover from a disaster, depending upon the resources and structures available.